reachramya04/Obsidian-Vault/Linux/Stuff I found out.md

 # Reflector - simple
-> Mofo stopped working for some reason so found this command to reinstall every package on the system
+> Mofo stopped working for some reason so found this command to reinstall every package on the system which kinda fixes it

 ```
 sudo pacman -Syu $(pacman -Qq)